 hiragana, katakana and romaji characters.
 The Japanese alphabet-syllabary.
 I created the following charts with color, and design.
-The original source of the chart is available at omniglot.
+The original source of

 how some kanjis were carved from other kanjis, a discovery I made more than a year ago.
 Kanjis follow equations.

 西 = 1一 , 2二, 3三, 4四, 5五, 6六, 7七, 8八, 9九, 10十 (that is 西 contains all numbers of Japanese)

 死 = 名+七 (nemesis of Eng is actually namae+shi of Japanese.
 Na or namae is name in Japanese and shi means death. nemesis in Eng means death. )

 And today I discovered: 笑 ＝竹 + 天.

 More have been found, previously but I haven’t reviewed.
 Sheer joy is it?
 You can see the picture that kanji are simply cut and paste perfectly into kanji equations.